apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

 3. Create SSL truststore JKS containing certificates of all ZooKeeper instances

 The same truststore (storing all accepted certs) should be shared on participants of the ensemble.
+You need to use different aliases to store multiple certificates in the same truststore.
+Name of the aliases doesn't matter.

 ```
-keytool -importcert -file $(hostname -f).cer -keystore truststore.jks -storepass password
+keytool -importcert -alias [host1..3] -file [host1..3].cer -keystore truststore.jks -storepass password
 ```

-4. Need to use `NettyServerCnxnFactory` and serverCnxnFactory, because SSL is not supported by NIO.
+4. You need to use `NettyServerCnxnFactory` as serverCnxnFactory, because SSL is not supported by NIO.

-5. You need the following configuration settings in your `zoo.cfg` config file:
+Add the following configuration settings to your `zoo.cfg` config file:

 ```
 sslQuorum=true